bnosac/audio.whisper/README.md

     mingw-w64-ucrt-x86_64-shaderc
 ```

+Make sure the compilation can find Vulkan by doing the following steps:

-    - Make sure you set an environment variable VULKAN_SDK to 'C:\rtools45\ucrt64'
+  - Create an environment variable VULKAN_SDK and set it to the path of Rtools ucrt64 'C:\rtools45\ucrt64'
   - Add 'C:\rtools45\ucrt64\bin' to your PATH and restart R
   - Make sure you use the C and C++ compilers from Rtools ucrt64 by setting the environment variables and install the package as follows by using the `-DGGML_VULKAN=1` flag

 ```
 Sys.setenv(CC = "C:/rtools45/ucrt64/bin/gcc.exe", CXX = "C:/rtools45/ucrt64/bin/g++.exe")